 Best Pizza & Beer

-Masseria Kitchen sits Downtown, and excels at connecting the Mediterranean and Appalachia.
+Masseria Kitchen sits in historic downtown Blue Ridge, and excels at connecting the Mediterranean and Appalachia.
 There is plenty offered beyond just pizza, for sure, but we dig the pie and suggest the nightly special for something memorable (gluten-free available.)
 You can go traditional and pair with a craft beer, but the bar team here is also talented enough to whip up something stronger that will match your entree perfectly.
 For dessert, the Nutella pie is high on our list!

 Best Southern BBQ